Prior to starting optical simulations in Zemax, it’s convenient to start with straightforward

 The Huygen’s PSF analysis tool is how we incorporate effects of diffraction into our analysis; where we anticipate results from this analysis to be more in-line with what would be seen on the physical system.
 Based on the cross section of our Huygen’s PSF analysis, we can see that our expected Full-Width Half-Max (FWHM) of the light sheet is expected to lie somewhere around 0.376 \(\mu m\).

-We compare the results of these two analyses for our optimized illumination path below, where we show the full XY profile as well as cross-sections through the center row of both beam profiles.
-In this case, the FWHM of both analyses ends up being quite similar at ~0.37 \(\mu m\).
+as well as cross-sections through the center row of both beam profiles.
+In this case, the FWHM of both analyses ends up

 Through Focus Spot analysis allows us to essentially see the evolution of the light sheet through the point of focus, where we can then estimate a sort of range where we expect the width of the light sheet to be thin enough for our imaging purposes, where the maximum usable light sheet width is the FWHM at the focus multiplied by \(\sqrt{2}\).
+The optimized illumination path simulation files are available in the Zemax folder of our repository.

 When considering building physical systems using Zemax, an additional analysis tool known as tolerancing becomes increasingly important.
 No physical system is perfect, and tolerancing is essentially the process of understanding how sensitive different elements in a system are to various perturbations.
 This can be along the lines of how sensitive the collimation or magnification of a 4F system is to small physical displacements of the two lenses that comprise it.
 Similarly to Zemax’s optimization process, tolerancing also utilizes a merit function.
 This merit function is fully customizable, and serves to define how well a particular system is performing.
 In the case of our system, we chose our merit function to factor in both the size and displacement of the output light sheet relative to the perfectly optimized instance.
 Our merit function used in Zemax is also shown below, where there are 4 operands that track the size and position of the beam in both x and y.